Bhupinder Singh Hooda: Political career

 To encourage youngsters to pick up Olympic sports, Hooda announced a cash award of Rs 25 million for the state athletes who would win gold medal in any discipline at the London Games.
 Cash prize money of Rs 15 million and Rs 10 million for silver and bronze medal winners has also been announced.
 Hooda has come under the scanner of the CBI for alleged misappropriation of funds and scams.
 In 2019, CBI's preliminary inquiry (PE) has revealed that Hooda and TC Gupta, a 1987 batch IAS officer and the then head of the town and planning department, allegedly hatched a criminal conspiracy with private builders to deliberately notify huge chunks of land in various sectors of Gurgaon for acquisition for public purpose.
 This led to the landowners selling their lands at throwaway prices to private builders.
 But the government ended up actually acquiring only a small proportion of these notified land tracts.

 Personal life

 Bhupinder Singh Hooda married Asha Dahiya in 1976.
 He has two children.
-His son Deepender Singh Hooda was the MP of Rohtak from 2004 to 2019.
+His son Deepender Singh Hooda is the MP of Rohtak.